rubenerd/rubenerd.com/content/post/2016/github-asking-for-username-with-ssh-configured.markdown

 ---
 title: "GitHub asks for username with SSH configured"
-summary: "Re-clone from the SSH url!"
+abstract: "Re-clone from the SSH url!"
 date: "2016-03-08T11:45:00+10:00"
 category: Software
 tag: